furkanozendev/furkanozendev/README.md

 - 🤔 I'm interested in Android App Development.

-- 🔭 In love with Space and Physics.
+- 🔭 In love with Space and History.

 - ☕ No need to talk about my addiction to coffee, books and movies.